CGLemon/Sayuri/README.md

     $ cmake ..
     $ make -j

-## Optional Building
+## Optional Compiling

 Accelerate the network by CPU.
-OpenBlas and Eigen are required.
+OpenBlas or Eigen are required.
 OpenBlas and Eigen are significantly faster than built-in blas.
 OpenBlas is recommended on MacOS.

     $ cmake .. -DBLAS_BACKEND=OPENBLAS